-Our next Drop-In Art will be at Youth Art Day!
+Our next Drop-In Art will be on Saturday, April 5, from 11AM – 3PM during Youth Art Day

 Drop-In Art is an open time for families to create together!